huaminghuangtw/Evergreen-Notes/Permanent-Notes/Time is the most valuable asset.md

 ---

-Skills get you to a million, character takes you to 100 million, and time brings you to a billion.

----

-The rich invest in time.
+# The rich invest in time.
 The poor invest in money.

 * 多數人都是擔心會把錢用完，而不是害怕浪費生命。
 * We often treat our time generously and our [money](money.md) sparingly, but it should be the other way around.
 It’s easy to notice when you’ve spent money, but the loss of time often goes unnoticed until it’s too late.
 Make sure you’re making intentional trades — _you can always make more money, but you can never make more time._ Being cheap with your time and generous with your money allows you to focus on what truly matters and achieve greater freedom in the long run.